m0nkey-d-fluffy/PPMChecker/README.md

     ```
     {
         "notificationChannelId": "1234567890123456789"
+        "sendClearCommand": true
     }

     ```

+5.  **Optional:** If you do not want to run the /clear command, change the sendClearCommand flag to false.
+Do not use quotes.

-5. Save and close the file.
+6. Save and close the file.

 ### Step 4: Reload the Plugin